-- Please note that the entire event will be held in English. - The event will take place on the 21st of October 2023 in the main building of ETH. - You can submit talks, exhibits and/or workshops. - We'll only be able to accept proposals submitted through the symposium tool.
-With the help of the symposium tool, you'll be able to manage your proposals as well as your speaker profile.
-Additionally, we created a user guide if you need any support with setting up an account, submitting a proposal, etc. - For now, we will only need a summary of your proposal.
-However, it should be exhaustive and detailed enough for us to get a good understanding of what you would like to present and to be able to make a decision on whether to accept it.
+- Please note that the entire event will be held in English. - The event will take place on the 11th of October 2025 in the main building of ETH. - You can submit talks, exhibitions and/or workshops. - We'll only be able to accept proposals submitted through the symposium tool.
+With the help of the symposium tool, you'll be able to manage your proposals as well as your speaker profile. - For now, we will only need a summary of your proposal.
+However, it should be exhaustive and detailed enough for us to get a good understanding of what you would like to present and to be able to decide whether or not to accept it.
 Feel free to include technical details!
-Additionally, we encourage you to submit a short video (less than 1 minute long) where you show your exhibition item, or give a short overview of what your talk or workshop will be about.
-If your proposal is accepted, we might post it on social media to get people excited about VIScon 2023!
-Please put the link to the video in the submission notes. - Everything you enter into the symposium tool will be published.
-Additionally, fields marked with "(Booklet)" will be exported into the physical booklet that we will be handing out at the event itself.
+Additionally, we encourage you to submit a short video (less than 1 minute long) where you give a short overview of what your talk or workshop will be about.
+If your proposal is accepted, we might post it on social media to get people excited about VIScon 2025!
+Please put the link to the video in the submission notes. - Everything you enter into the symposium tool will be published online or in a physical booklet that will be distributed at VIScon 2025.
 You can take a look at last year's booklet for reference. - Feel free to submit as many different proposals as you want.
 There is no limit on the number of submissions.
 However, to make our timetable as diverse as possible, we will only schedule up to two units (1 unit = 1 workshop or talk) per speaker.
-You can highlight your favourite idea in the submission notes. - Each speaker is welcome to bring one guest to the event. - It is important to us that talks, workshops and exhibits will not be perceived as advertisement or recruitment and only focus on the topics.
+You can highlight your favorite idea in the submission notes. - Each speaker is welcome to bring one guest to the event. - It is important to us that talks and workshops will not be perceived as advertisements or recruitment and only focus on the topics.
 We do not allow flyers or any other advertising material unless you are a VIScon sponsor. - Technical information about the room equipment will follow in an email after the selection process if we have decided to accept your proposal(s).

-In the following pages, you will find more information about what we expect from the talks, exhibits and workshops.
+In the following pages, you will find more information about what we expect from the talks, exhibitions and workshops.